-Backing Up or Moving Queue Space
+2.6.2 Backing Up or Moving Queue Space

-A convenient command to use to back up a queue space is the UNIX command ad.
+A convenient command to use to back up a queue space is the UNIX command dd.
 Shut down the associated server group first.
-The command lines should look like this:
+The command lines must look like this:

 '''

 tmshutdown -g TMQUEUEGRP1

-dd if=<qspace_device_file> of=<output_device_filename>
+dd if=<qspace device file> of=<output device filename>

 '''